Yves33/wxgpx/src/docs/README.md

 The palette script is a proof of concept.
 It shows you how to monkey patch (https://en.wikipedia.org/wiki/Monkey_patch) the software to use matplotlib palettes to display the gps track.

 - Batch_process_template
 As indicated, it is a template showing how to batch process files.
-You’ll have to modify it so that it fits your needs.
+You'll have to modify it so that it fits your needs.

 - Apparent_wind_VMG
-Very buggy for now… The script calculates apprent wind (but not VMG for now).
-There is a bug which causes the apparent wind to be oriented 180° during the jibe.
+Very buggy for now.
+The script calculates apprent wind (but not VMG for now).
+There is a bug which causes the apparent wind to be oriented 180 degrees during the jibe.

 - Jibe_analysis
 Still unstable. performs some basic statistics about jibe.
 You need to geive wind direction in degrees and the number of points for smoothing (convolution).